DA-MMP: Learning Coordinated and Accurate Throwing with Dynamics-Aware Motion Manifold Primitives: EXPERIMENTS

 \subsubsection{Effect of Dataset Scale}

 We further study the effect of dataset scale on the quality of the learned motion manifold.
-The autoencoder is trained with three different dataset sizes: 0.9k, 9k, and the full 90k planned trajectories, with the network capacity reduced proportionally for smaller datasets to mitigate overfitting.
+The autoencoder is trained with four different dataset sizes: 0.09k, 0.9k, 9k, and the full 90k planned trajectories, with the network capacity reduced proportionally for smaller datasets to mitigate overfitting.
 For evaluation, we sample 100 trajectories with a different random seed as a held-out test set.
 We report two metrics: the normalized parameter-space reconstruction error (RMSE), and the relative length reconstruction error

-where $L^{(j)}$ and $\hat L^{(j)}$ denote the ground-truth and reconstructed trajectory lengths.
-As summarized in Table~\ref{tab:ablation_scale}, larger training sets consistently yield lower RMSE and LRE, demonstrating that a sufficiently large corpus of planned trajectories is necessary to capture the diversity of feasible motions and to establish a high-quality manifold that generalizes across targets.
+where $L^{(j)}$ and $\hat L^{(j)}$ denote the ground-truth and the reconstructed trajectory lengths.
+As summarized in Table~\ref{tab:ablation_scale}, larger training sets consistently produce lower RMSE and LRE, demonstrating that a sufficiently large corpus of planned trajectories is necessary to capture the diversity of feasible motions and establish a high-quality manifold that generalizes across targets.